CartoDB/cartoframes/docs/developers/migrations/rc1.md

 <details><summary>Click Popup</summary>
 <p>

-Click popup with two values, now `click_popup` is also a Layer parameter that contains an array of `popup_element`
+Click popup with two values, now `popup_click` is also a Layer parameter that contains an array of `popup_element`

 * From: